resibots/limbo/docs/tutorials/statistics.rst

       template <typename BO, typename AggregatorFunction>
       void operator()(const BO& bo, const AggregatorFunction& afun, bool blacklisted) {
-        // [optional] if statistics have been disabled or if there are no observations, we do not do anything if (!bo.stats_enabled() || bo.observations().empty())
+        // [optional] if statistics have been disabled or if there are no observations,
+        //    we do nothing
+        if (!bo.stats_enabled() || bo.observations().empty())
             return;

-        // [optional] we create a file to write / you can use your own file but remember that this method is called at each iteration (you need to create it in the constructor) this->_create_log_file(bo, "worst_observations.dat");
+        // [optional] we create a file to write
+        //    you can use your own file but remember that this method is called
+        //    at each iteration (you need to create it in the constructor) this->_create_log_file(bo, "worst_observations.dat");

         // [optional] we add a header to the file to make it easier to read later